 Have leftover cranberry sauce from Thanksgiving?
-Choose one of these fifty ways create delicious meals with leftover cranberry sauce!
-Recipes include breakfast, lunch dinner, and dessert!
+Choose one of these fifty ways to create delicious meals with leftover cranberry sauce!
+Recipes include breakfast, lunch, dinner, and dessert!

 Jellied, canned or homemade.
 Which is your favorite?

 In our home, canned jellied cranberry sauce is hands-down winner.
 I know...we should prefer the homemade stuff, but don't.
 I don't like 'floaty' things in my cranberry jelly!

 Regardless of which kind of cranberry sauce you have - if you have a lot leftover from Thanksgiving, don't throw it away!
 You can use one of these ideas to create even more meals using leftover cranberry sauce!